Web RSS (Syndication) History

 evolution of some of the specific technical features.

-Sauce/X MCF format, "which stands for Meta Content Framework, is an
+Project Sauce/X MCF format, "which stands for Meta Content

-"Webcasting" in a cover story, the bubble grows for the likes of Marimba,
+age of "Webcasting" in a cover story, the bubble grows for the

 - Mar 97: Microsoft submits the Channel Definition Format